 Common Causes of Medical Misdiagnosis

 It’s difficult to know that when we go to someone whom we expect to provide us the best possible care, there is a possibility that a misdiagnosis can cause us more harm.
 As a patient, you should understand what commonly causes misdiagnosis.
-One of the more common causes is failure to order proper tests.
+One of the more common causes is the failure to order proper tests.
 This usually occurs after the doctor hears the symptoms of the condition from the patient and orders tests that are either not for the symptoms described or are not completed properly.
 This may lead to a false result, and the patient may not receive the right treatment.

 Another cause of misdiagnosis is an untrained or negligent doctor.
 In some situations, the doctor may have limited knowledge regarding various types of conditions, making the ability to correctly diagnose an unfamiliar illness more difficult.
 Similarly, if they do not take the necessary time to listen to the symptoms described by the patient, they may make a diagnosis that is incorrect.
 Whenever this happens, it causes a potential delay in treatment, which can have devastating or fatal consequences.